Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Data Simulation and Pre-Processing

 \subsection{Simulated Images}

 During the simulation process, the $\tt{OSKAR}$ software utilizes specific telescope, sky, and error models to generate visibility data.
-Images are then created from this visibility data, forming ``natural'' weighted images that have not undergone deconvolution, along with their corresponding synthesized beams~\citep{offringa-wsclean-2014,CASATeam:2022zxb}.
-Once the images and PSF for all frequency channels are ready, they are assembled into a data cube for subsequent analysis.
+Images are then created from this visibility data along with their corresponding synthesized beams.
+Once the images and the PSF for all frequency channels are defined, they are assembled into a data cube for subsequent analysis.

 During the simulation process, the signal, foreground, and noise components were represented as $N\times512\times512$ pixel cubes, where $N$ denotes the number of frequency channels.
 However, when extracting the visibility function, we skillfully employed the oversampling parameter to optimize the output to an $N\times2048\times2048$ pixels cube.
 This strategy significantly improved the precision of data processing, resulting in more accurate images~\citep{hjellming1989design}.